-The 1,400,000 additional shares that we are requesting to add to the 2007 Plan was recommended by our Compensation Committee based upon careful consideration of the equity compensation needs of the Company, including assessing the number of shares likely to be needed for future grants for the remainder of this year and the next year.
-As described below, our Compensation Committee also considered the cost of the 2007 Plan to our stockholders, as well as the potential dilution to our stockholders that would result from their approval of the Amendment.
-The Board and the Compensation Committee believe that approving the additional 1,400,000 shares of common stock for issuance under the 2007 Plan is appropriate and in the best interests of stockholders given the highly competitive environment in which we recruit and retain employees, the dilution rate of our peers, and our historical rate of issuing equity awards.
+The 800,000 additional shares that we are requesting to add to the Plan were recommended by our Compensation Committee based upon careful consideration of the equity compensation needs of the Company, including assessing the number of shares likely to be needed for future grants through the 2017 annual meeting of stockholders.
+As described below, our Compensation Committee also considered the cost of the Plan to our stockholders, as well as the potential dilution to our stockholders that would result from their approval of this proposal.

+If we are not able to provide long-term equity value to our employees, we will risk losing a capable and proven workforce.
+The Board is requesting that stockholders approve these additional 800,000 shares of common stock for issuance under the Plan given the highly competitive environment in which we recruit and retain employees and our historical rate of issuing equity awards.

-Based on shares of our common stock outstanding as of December 31, 2014, the proposal to increase the number of authorized shares under the 2007 Plan by 1,400,000 would result in additional dilution of approximately 3.76%.
-We feel that targeting this additional dilution is reasonable and appropriate in light of our burn rate and other factors, as described below:
+Based on shares of our common stock outstanding as of by 800,000 would result in additional dilution of approximately described below:

+, 2016, our record date, the proposal to increase the number of authorized shares under the Plan $\,$

+%.
+We feel that targeting this additional dilution is reasonable and appropriate in light of our burn rate and other factors, as

 - Burn rate provides a measure of the potential dilutive impact of our annual equity award program.
 Our historical burn rate is within market practice for a technology company, and is not high compared to our peers.
-The Company's three-year average annual burn rate as of December 31, 2014 was 4.95%.
-The burn rates for the years ended December 31, 2014, 2013 and 2012 were 5.84%, 6.29% and 2.83%, respectively.
-We calculate our equity burn rate by dividing the total number of shares underlying options and restricted share awards granted in the year by weighted-average common shares outstanding for that year.
-We granted options to purchase our common stock during the years ended December 31, 2014, 2013 and 2012 totaling approximately 2.3 million, 2.8 million and 1.3 million, respectively.
-We granted share awards (restricted stock and performance-based stock awards) during the years ended December 31, 2014, 2013 and 2012 aggregating approximately 0.6 million, 0.7 million and 0.3 million, respectively.
-Our 2012 annual burn rate does not include 396,900 shares of our common stock issued as performance-based stock awards.
-However, since the Company determined that the grant date criteria for such awards had not been met as of December 31, 2012, these 396,900 shares were excluded from being reported as granted or vested shares in our Annual Report on Form 10-K for the year ended December 31, 2012 and, as a result, were also excluded from our 2012 burn rate calculation. - On a three-year average basis (from 2011 to 2013), our adjusted burn rate is at the median of our peer group.
-Adjusted burn rate was calculated by taking the total number of options and full value awards granted each year and dividing such number by the weighted average of common shares outstanding. - Since 2012, our annual burn rate has been inflated as a result of elections made by our (i) executive officers over the last two years to receive their annual bonuses in the form of common stock in lieu of cash, (ii) CEO for the years 2012, 2013 and 2014 to receive his annual base salary in the form of common stock in lieu of cash and (iii) directors in 2014 to receive all or a portion of their annual fees in the form of common stock in lieu of cash.
-The following table demonstrates the impact of these stock-for-cash elections on our equity burn rate over the last three years.
+The Company's three-year average annual burn rate as of December 31, 2015 was 5.86%.
+The burn rates for the years ended December 31, 2015, 2014 and 2013 were 5.11%, 5.84% and 6.29%, respectively.
+We calculate our equity burn rate by dividing the total number of shares underlying options and restricted stock awards granted in the year by weighted-average common shares outstanding for that year.
+We granted options to purchase our common stock during the years ended December 31, 2015, 2014 and 2013 totaling approximately 0.3 million, 2.3 million and 2.8 million, respectively.
+We granted share awards (restricted stock, RSUs and performance-based stock awards) during the years ended December 31, 2015, 2014 and 2013, aggregating approximately 2.2 million, 0.6 million and 0.7 million, respectively. - Since 2012, our annual burn rate has been inflated as a result of elections made by (i) our executive officers in 2013 and 2014 to receive their annual bonuses in the form of common stock in lieu of cash, (ii) our CEO for the years 2012, 2013 and 2014 to receive his annual base salary in the form of common stock in lieu of cash and (iii) certain directors in 2014 and 2015 to receive all or a portion of their annual fees in the form of common stock in lieu of cash.
+Although we recognized that these elections would have a negative impact on our burn rate, we felt it was important given the pivotal transition that the Company was making and to help align our management team with the interests of our stockholders.
+These elections provided a strong incentive for our management to make this commitment.
+The following tables demonstrate the impact of these stock-for-cash elections on our equity burn rate.